 - sudo apt-get install filezilla -y

-Evolution: In case you want to use a desktop mail client instead of a web-based one, the Evolution Linux app is for you.
+Evolution: If you want to use a desktop mail client instead of a web-based one, the Evolution Linux app is for you.

 - sudo apt-get install evolution -y

-Audacity: This is an advanced audio editor and recorder that comes in handy when you want to play around with various audio files.
+Audacity: This is an advanced audio editor and recorder that comes in handy when playing around with various audio files.

 - sudo apt-get install audacity -y